basementuniverse/cucumber-tsflow/README.md

 ### Fork description

-This is a fork of https://github.com/timjroberts/cucumber-js-tsflow, including only the `./cucumber-tsflow` directory.
+This is a detached fork of https://github.com/timjroberts/cucumber-js-tsflow, including only the `./cucumber-tsflow` directory.
 It has had the https://github.com/wudong/cucumber-js-tsflow/tree/before_after_all_hooks branch merged into it, which adds support for `beforeAll` and `afterAll` hooks.

 ### Bindings